Illinois Sexual Harassment Awareness Training

 This course is for Illinois employers who are required to provide sexual harassment training.

 In 2019, Illinois became the 6th U.S. State to require employers to provide sexual harassment training to employees.
-This law requires individuals with licenses issued by the IDFPR to complete 1 hour of continuing education on the topic of sexual harassment training.
 Sexual harassment is a form of discrimination based on sex and can occur in many forms and under many different circumstances.
 Illinois Senate Bill 75 contains a host of new protections for employees and many new requirements for employers.
 This includes a revision to what may be contained in an employment agreement, mandatory annual reporting to the Illinois Department of Human Rights, and emergency alert devices for Casino and Hotel employees.

-Compliance Training Group offers the following Illinois-compliant Sexual Harassment training:
+Compliance Training Group offers the following two-hour Illinois-compliant SB75 Sexual Harassment training for Supervisors which includes:

 Illinois Sexual Harassment Awareness for Employees